 Equifax is one of the three main credit bureaus and suffered a security breach of all its consumers’ credit history data.
 This exposed hundreds of millions of confidential files.
 The estimated cost of the Equifax breach was a staggering $4 billion.

 Consumers blame the companies that lose their confidential information because they have no way to blame anonymous hackers that may even be hostile state operators.
 Above all, once the public trust is lost, it’s almost impossible to get it back.
 Facebook is currently going through a massive loss in consumer confidence.

 Companies like Facebook build their revenue models on users’ participation.
 They build their company valuation on the number of active users.
 After Facebook’s data breaches were exposed, the company lost users and continues to.
 There are many people now publicly calling for a mass closure of Facebook accounts.

 The health care company, Anthem, with its fine of $16 million got off for a low amount.
 Lawsuits cost companies, who have a data security breach, many billions as well.
 Facebook is expecting fines from the US government to be in the multiple billions of dollars.

 Companies can no longer afford to have weak IT security measures.
 Breaches of data security already cost hundreds of billions each year.
 The growth in cyberattacks is exponential.
 In 2020, estimates are that IT security breaches will quadruple.

 By 2021, the amount of loss from data breaches is estimated to be $6 trillion a year.
-Small businesses are very vulnerable.
-Over two-thirds of the victims of IT security breaches are companies with fewer than 1,000 employees.
+Small businesses are mostvulnerable and over two-thirds of the victims of IT security breaches are small busineses.